-CCDE Writing Centre - Quality Writing Help for Free!
+DEU Writing Centre - Quality Writing Help for Free!

-Anyone taking a distance class (online, independent studies, televised, or multi-mode delivery) administered by the CCDE can use this free service.
+Anyone taking a distance class (online, independent studies, televised, or multi-mode delivery) administered by the DEU can use this free service.
 The Writing Centre provides tools and support to help you write effective essays, reports, or reviews.
 Simply submit a project draft, and a qualified tutor will assess your work and offer advice to improve your project.
-Contact the CCDE Writing Centre at http://www.ccde.usask.ca/writing
+Contact the DEU Writing Centre at http://distanceeducation.usask.ca/support/writing-centre.php

-All assignment found under Evaluations in the Course Menu Assignment One
+All assignment found under Evaluations in the Course Menu

+Assignment One